oomlout/oomlout_oomp_builder/navigation/electronic/ic/ssop_20/converter/usb_to_serial_converter/wch/ch340t/part/readme.md

-# Electronic Ic Ssop 20 Converter Usb To Serial Converter Wch Ch340T
+# Electronic IC Ssop 20 Converter USB To Serial Converter Wch Ch340T

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base